agemagician/CodeTrans/README.md

 [CodeTrans](https://github.com/agemagician/CodeTrans/) is providing **state of the art pre-trained models for source code**.
 CodeTrans was trained on **several Nvidia RTX 8000 GPUs** and **couple of Google TPUs** using various **State of the Art Transformers Models**.

-Soon you will be able to gave a look at our paper [CodeTrans: cracking the languages of computer’s code through self-supervised deep learning and high performance computing]<!--(https://www.biorxiv.org/content/10.1101/2020.07.12.199554v2)--> for more information about our work.
+Take a look into our paper [CodeTrans: Towards Cracking the Language of Silicone's Code Through Self-Supervised Deep Learning and High Performance Computing](https://arxiv.org/abs/2104.02443) for more information about our work.

 <br/>
 <p align="center">